 Bark is light gray to brown, furrowed into into interlacing corky ridges that form a diamond pattern.
 The inner bark is reddish.

-New Twigs are green, becoming gray and may have fine hair initially, hairless later.
+New Twigs are brightly green, becoming gray and may have fine hair initially, hairless later.
 New lateral buds appear on the top of the old leaf scars which are semi-circular with the top part more flat.

 Leaves are opposite and pinnately compound, 6 to 10 inches long, with 5 to 9 (usually 7) shiny green leaflets in pairs plus the terminal leaflet; these are ovate to lance-shaped in form, whose margins are either smooth or coarsely saw-toothed.
 Each leaflet has a short stalk and the leaf has a much longer stalk.
 The underside of the leaflet is only slighter paler in color such that some might say they were the same, and may be slightly hairy.
 Fall color is yellow.

 Flowers: The tree is dioecious, that is the male and female flowers are on different plants.
 Both appear before the leaves in small clusters on the prior years wood.
 They are light green to greenish-purplish, only 1/8 inch long, with a small tubular calyx and without corollas.
 Male flowers have two stamens with long anthers and the male flowers turn brown after release of pollen.
 The female flowers have a pistil with a single style.
 The male clusters are tightly composed whereas the female clusters start that way but then greatly expand to form a loose panicle containing 200 to 300 flowers.
 Flowers are cross pollinated by wind.
 Some studies indicate that male trees flower every year but female trees flower every 2 to 5 years.